-Larger riders can burn more calories than smaller ones, because they’ve got more muscle working to produce the power.
-In Zwift’s calorie-based system, then, larger riders have the advantage–big folks will earn more, and the little man will be in the virtual poorhouse.
+Larger riders can burn more calories than smaller riders because they’ve got more muscle working to produce power.
+In a purely calorie-based system, larger riders would have the advantage–big folks would earn more, and the little man would be in the virtual poorhouse.

 But the little man rides farther at the same wattage as the big man, because he’s got less weight to move.
 Tiny may also be shorter, which would mean he would travel further than Biggz at the same wattage since height affects speed.

 And this is the equalizer.
 If Tiny and Biggz both hold, say, 200 watts for an hour on the same course, Tiny will earn more Drops because Tiny will ride further.